 This course covers communication systems; environments and components; common carrier services; network control, design and management; distributed and local networks.
 Credit will be granted for only one of CSCI 368 or INFO 465.
 Prerequisite: CSCI 255.
 Three credits and a two-hour lab.
-Offered 2018-2019.

-The topic for 2018-2019 is Biomedical Computation.
 This course explores current topics in computer science, such as big data, distributed computing, bioinformatics and machine learning.
 Three credits.